software-tools-books/js4ds/_en/vis.md

 For now, we will load Vega, Vega-Lite, and Vega-Embed from the web;
 we'll worry about local installation later.
-We will create a `div` to be filled in by the visualization---we don't have to give it the ID `vis`, but it's common to do so---ad we will leave space for the script.
+We will create a `div` to be filled in by the visualization---we don't have to give it the ID `vis`, but it's common to do so---and we will leave space for the script.
 Our skeleton looks like this: